Karen Jeffries, the woman behind Hilariously Infertile

 During my initial visit to see my fertility specialist, he explained the options to me and my husband.
 He told us about IUI and IVF.
 When he explained about IUI he said, and I swear these were his words, “Your husband will come in and give his donation and then the lab on site will clean and buff his sperm.”

 That’s what he said!
-Donation, which is a very bizarre word for sperm collection – and clean and buff!!!
+Donation, which is a very bizarre word for sperm collection – and clean and buff!
 As my husband and I walked out of our fertility clinic, I elbowed him and said, “This sounds like a load of BS.
 Your sperm gets to go to the spa and all I get is that wand thing?”
-That was one of our first laughs about the whole situation, and it helped up get through the rest tremendously.
+That was one of our first laughs about the whole situation, and it helped us get through the rest.

 Tell us about your book